Direct answer

 Headlines that usually matter

-If a headline materially changes expectations around subscriber growth, it can genuinely reprice Netflix.
+If a headline materially changes expectations around improving subscriber growth, it can genuinely reprice Netflix.

-If a headline materially changes expectations around pricing power, it can genuinely reprice Netflix.
+If a headline materially changes expectations around constructive pricing power, it can genuinely reprice Netflix.

-If a headline materially changes expectations around valuation tolerance, it can genuinely reprice Netflix.
+If a headline materially changes expectations around cleaner follow-through in price action, it can genuinely reprice Netflix.

 Headlines that are often noise